MonobyteStudios/Whiskr/README.md

 # Whiskr
-A purr-fectly crafted Discord bot that brings you random cat pictures, breed info, and favorites — powered by TheCatAPI.
+A purr-fectly crafted open-source Discord bot that brings you random cat pictures, breed info, and favorites — powered by TheCatAPI.
 Whiskr is fully open-sourced so that you can customize it to your liking.
 > Developed by As2Bax (@vqel on Discord), created with discord.py 2.5.2

 ## Features